The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 It is important to file a police report after your bicycle accident, even if you have a minor injury.

-For serious accidents, the police will likely arrive at the scene to do an investigation and will automatically prepare a traffic crash report.
+For serious accidents, the police will likely arrive at the scene to do an investigation and will prepare a traffic crash report.

 Michigan law requires drivers to report any accident involving a motor vehicle that causes more than $1,000 in property damage, results in death or injury, or damages an unattended vehicle or other property.